Latest Financial News

-When was the effective date of the reincorporation from the Cayman Islands to Ireland?
+4. When was the effective date of the reincorporation from Cayman Islands to Ireland?
 Close

 A: The company is now Seagate Technology Public Limited Company, or Seagate Technology plc

-How will my common shares of Seagate–Cayman be converted to ordinary shares of Seagate–Ireland?
+6. How will my common shares of Seagate – Cayman be converted to ordinary shares of Seagate – Ireland?
 Close

-A: All common shares of Seagate–Cayman outstanding as of 3 July 2010 shall be cancelled effective as of 3 July 2010 and ordinary shares of Seagate-Ireland shall be issued, on a one share for one share basis, effective 3 July 2010, to the holders of Seagate-Cayman common shares for each Seagate-Cayman common share that has been cancelled, without any action on the part of the shareholders.
-Computershare Trust Company, N. A., as transfer agent for Seagate-Cayman and Seagate-Ireland, is authorised and instructed to effect the foregoing actions.
+A: All common shares of Seagate – Cayman outstanding as of July 3, 2010 shall be cancelled effective as of July 3, 2010 and ordinary shares of Seagate-Ireland shall be issued, on a one share for one share basis, effective July 3, 2010, to the holders of Seagate-Cayman common shares for each Seagate-Cayman common share that has been cancelled, without any action on the part of the shareholders.
+Computershare Trust Company, N. A., as transfer agent for Seagate-Cayman and Seagate-Ireland, is authorized and instructed to effect the foregoing actions.

-A: Seagate-Ireland ordinary shares will be issued in book entry form via Direct Registration and the Seagate–Cayman shares or share certificates will not be required to be submitted in order to receive the Seagate-Ireland shares.
-Computershare will post a statement evidencing ownership of Seagate-Ireland shares to each eligible shareholder.
+A: Seagate-Ireland ordinary shares will be issued in book entry form via Direct Registration and the Seagate – Cayman shares or share certificates will not be required to be submitted in order to receive the Seagate-Ireland shares.
+Computershare will mail a statement evidencing ownership of Seagate-Ireland shares to each eligible shareholder.

 A: Please contact Seagate’s transfer agent: